Desert Container Gardening – Patience required

 Initial October Planting white pot #1

-If you have followed my winter garden this year, you know I have been frustrated.
-In the fall, we put five large pots into our 18-foot raised bed, making it easier for me to tend them.
-I devised a splendid plan (in my mind, at least!) and installed the pots and plants in late October.…
+A couple of years ago, my winter garden was very frustrating.
+In the fall, we put five large pots into our 18-foot raised bed, making it easier for me to tend them since they were now raised to a more easy-to-reach level.
+I devised a splendid plan (in my mind, at least!) and installed the…

 Read More